 Sunny beaches, irresistible seafood, summer weather, mountains and its share of medieval cities and historic ruins – Croatia located in Eastern Europe is a holiday-makers delight.
 The vibrant country is situated on the coastline of the Adriatic Sea is rated as one of the top travel destinations of Europe since the War of independence held in the 1990s.
 Here is an overview of some of the best places to visit in Croatia.

 Zagreb: The capital city of Croatia boasts some great museums, galleries, restaurants, and fine dining.
-Known as the heart of Croatia, the cosmopolitan city is divided into an Upper and Lower Town where the upper town known as the “Gornji Gard” houses old medieval churches and towers.
+Known as the heart of Croatia, the cosmopolitan city is divided into an Upper and Lower Town where the upper town is known as the “Gornji Gard” houses old medieval churches and towers.
 The lower town called the “Donji Grad” is a modern area known for its world-class museum and the Croatian National Theatre.

 Korcula: Famously known as the alleged birthplace of the famous traveler, Marco Polo – the Korcula Island boasts lush green forests, vineyards, sandy beaches, and quaint villages.
 The Korcula Townhouses Venetian Renaissance Architecture, colorful markets, and many other attractions for tourists.

 Zadar: A three-thousand old city, Zadar attracts tourists with its beautiful coastline and rich history.
 The Old Town offers many sightseeing attractions for tourists including Roman ruins, medieval architectures, and countless old churches.
 The pebbled beaches along the coastline are ideal for tourists to relax, sunbath, and swim.